Best Christmas markets in Germany

-In Germany, the Christmas season kicks off with a market.
-American expat Jessica Geraci visits one of the newest in Berlin and offers information on Christmas markets in Berlin, Cologne, Frankfurt Munich and Nuremburg.
+Germany's Christmas season kicks off with Christmas markets.
+American expat Jessica Geraci writes about Christmas markets in Berlin, Cologne, Frankfurt Munich and Nuremburg.

 There may be no place like home for the holidays but Berlin certainly does its best to make you feel otherwise.
 Decked out in lights, wreaths and tall pines, it is aglow with Christmas spirit before Americans have even thought about carving their Thanksgiving turkeys.